NANO-ck/NANO-ck/README.md

 # 👋🏻 Welcome!
 **I'm NANO**

-*I'm a producer, developer, programmer, and editor from California.*
+*I'm a developer from Paris*
-Here is some info about me..

-- ✏️ - I like to draw
-- 🛹 - I like to skate a lot
+»┊ I like to do Mountain Bike
-- 🖥️ - I spend most of my free time coding
-- 🤔 - I usually do Discord bots and HTML websites for coding
-- 🥱 - I only know three coding languages, HTML/CSS, Javascript, and Python!
-(The Mains)
-- ✅ - I am currently still learning Python, and if you need any help, DM me on Discord!
+»┊ I would rather code than play
+»┊ I usually code Discord bots and softwares to replace me in boring tasks »┊ I only know three coding languages, Javascript, Lua (used in roblox studio), and Python »┊ I am learning HTML in order to make my website!

 ![NANO's GitHub Stats](https://github-readme-stats.vercel.app/api?username=NANO-ck&count_private=true&show_icons=true&theme=nightowl)